Tariffed On-Bill Energy Efficiency Program

 What does this funding get me?

 The service begins with an energy audit to determine what upgrades will produce the most energy savings.
 Once you decide what work to have done, your utility will contract with trusted partners to perform the work.
-The programs are designed with the intention of reducing your electric bill by more than the surcharge you pay on your bill each month.
+The programs are designed with the intention (though not a guarantee) of reducing your electric bill by more than the surcharge you pay on your bill each month.

 Am I eligible?

 Any Duke Energy customer in NC who is on an individually-metered residential account and not on an installment payment plan can participate in Duke’s Improve & Save program.
-The program covers HVAC equipment, smart thermostats, insulation, duct sealing and replacement, heat pump water heaters, and other measures as determined on a case-by-case basis.
+The program covers HVAC equipment and duct sealing, attic insulation and air sealing, and heat pump water heaters.
 It is open to both homeowners and renters.
 In the case of renters, the landlord must sign the agreement with Duke.
+Repayments are made over a period of 10 years.
+(Customers who currently heat with gas are not eligible.
+Consider switching to electric using IRA tax credits and rebates.)

-Customers of the Roanoke Electric Membership Cooperative can participate in the coop’s Upgrade to $ave program.
+Commercial or residential customers of the Roanoke Electric Membership Cooperative can participate in the coop’s Upgrade to $ave program, which covers insulation, duct and air sealing, heat pump improvements, water heater wraps, and LED lighting.

 How can I access the money?